non/uxntal-mode/README.md

-If you would prefer to have stricter comment highlighting which forbids all invalid comments (but may also forbid valid comments like `( )`) set `tal-mode:strict-comments` to `t`.
+If you would prefer to have stricter comment highlighting which forbids all invalid comments (but may also forbid valid comments like `( )`) set `tal-mode-strict-comments` to `t`.

-Unfortunately both modes will fail on words like `worst-case-(` due to limitations in how Emacs handles multiline comments.
+Unfortunately both modes fail on words like `worst-case-(` due to limitations in how Emacs handles multiline comments.

 ## screenshot